ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 In business, anything that can be measured can be optimized and improved.

 From manufacturing processes and inventory control to packing, logistics, scheduling and even marketing, it's more important than ever to know your processes are as lean, mean and efficient as possible.
-That's where mathematical optimization can help; replacing best-guess estimates with proven algorithms and computer software, we can build solid processes to help businesses in a wide range of industries find cost savings and significantly increase productivity.
+That's where mathematical optimization can help; replacing best-guess estimates with proven algorithms and computer software, we can build solid processes to help businesses in a wide range of industries deliver even more value to their customers, find cost savings and significantly increase productivity.

 ## What is mathematical optimization?

-With mathematical optimization, we leverage mathematical algorithms and computer software to improve processes.
+With mathematical optimization, we leverage mathematical algorithms and computer software to improve processes and discover new opportunities, potential product and service offerings, and more.

 By defining the problem and choosing the right equations, algorithms and systems to solve it, we can take the guesswork out of building solutions and identify a clear course of action to take.

 Here are just a few practical applications for mathematical optimization:

 - Manufacturing companies use objective functions to determine production costs, then use algorithms to optimize those functions to reduce costs.
+(While objective functions describe a thing in a mathematical sense, optimization is an entirely different skill set.
+We have in-depth experience in both of these areas.)
 - Warehouses and other buildings can be organized so every square foot of space is used as efficiently as possible.
 - Transportation apps use mathematical optimization to find the best routes for their vehicles.
 - Service companies (e.g. electrical) consider complex supply and demand formulas to determine pricing for commodities.
 Small efficiencies at this scale can add up to an enormous savings quickly.
 - Airlines use systems to determine the fastest way for passengers to board an airplane.
-- Policy makers can use mathematical optimization to determine the popularity of policies a candidate wants to propose.

 Mathematical optimization also has many practical uses in finance, engineering, economics, mechanics and more.